 - Passengers can either respond verbally or by pressing door open/close push buttons to answer “Yes” or “No”

 - If there is still no response and visual confirmation of the passenger is present, EDC will dispatch appropriate emergency personnel

-WEBINAR: 3 Things You Need to Know About ASME 2019 Elevator Code Updates
+WEBINAR: Three Things You Need to Know About ASME/IBC Elevator Communication Code Updates